20) Scream 3: Opening Scene (0:00:00-0:09:25)

 After Phil is impaled in the ear in the men’s washroom, the killer assumes his identity by taking his jacket and chills run down our spine as he sits next to a clueless Maureen.
 With a rambunctious crowd all wearing Ghostface costumes, we knew this wasn’t going to end well.
 While watching Stab play out before her, Maureen claims “if that was [her], [she] would be out of there.”
 It’s horrifying and hilarious because Maureen is Scream 2’s Casey!
 If only she knew that she was going to be the opening kill of the next Stab movie!

 Unlike Casey, Maureen isn’t alone in the middle of the night.
 She’s in public with hundreds of people and nobody is there to help her.
 The crowd hollers and cheers as the killer stabs her seven times.
 They simply watch her die, believing it to be a publicity stunt.
-It’s disturbing to watch as she stumbles in front of the screen with her epic and final scream.
+It’s disturbing.
 Before the audience can realize her murder was very much real, the killer disappears in a sea of masks.

 2) Scream: Opening Scene – Drew Barrymore (0:00:00-0:12:58)